rafiwardak2003/ui-coding-challenge/README.md

 - `yarn build`
 - `yarn preview`

-Note: To deploy this (Azure, AWS), please use a static service like AWS S3/Cloudfront or Azure Static Web App.
+Note: To deploy this on the cloud (Azure, AWS), please use a static service like AWS S3/Cloudfront or Azure Static Web App.
-They are cheap and they just serve static files.
-Deploy on thly the `dist` folder.
+They are cheaper and they just serve static files.
+Deploy only the `dist` folder.
+We do not need to use any complicated deployments like Docker for modern Single Page Apps like React, because they are static files and a static file service generally works the best because they are highly available by default and cache the files.

 ![screenshot](screenshot.png)